THEXN/TShock/To-Do-List.md

 * Tile placement and Removal Verification based on inventory
 * Improve spam checks for place and kill tile.
 * Add spam check to liquids (Not built in one)
-* Investigate Mannequins not working
 * Update LogTile
 * Improve documentation everywhere.
-* Force time to day or night
+* Force time to day or night in configs
 * Better player cap/slot handling, reserved slot support
 * Revamp regions to have flags for configuring item bans, npc bans, force pvp
 * /mute command for tshock
 * Prevent the (No text appearing in chat?) issue with checks on the motd file.
 * Hallow/Corruption control settings
-* Require login
+* Require login config (not server side inventory)
 * Double check item ban system on item use and blocking player animations.